Faculty by Research Specialization

 The Department of History at UC Santa Cruz is known for its innovative research and exemplary scholarship.
 Our faculty work at the cutting edge of their respective fields, covering a wide variety of geographic, temporal, and thematic fields of study.
 The areas of specialization listed here are by no means an exhaustive list of our scholastic interests.
 Rather, they highlight the diverse and often overlapping ideas and approaches we explore within our teaching and research.

-• Office Hours Spring 2024: Mondays 12:00pm to 2:00pm, email in advance to set up in-person or Zoom meeting during office hours
+- Office Hours Winter 2025: Tuesdays, 11:30pm to 1:30pm, email in advance to set up in-person or Zoom meeting during office hours

 Summary of Expertise